-The rufous hummingbird is quite honestly one of the most entertaining bird to observe at our feeders on the BC Coast.
+The rufous hummingbird is quite honestly one of the most entertaining bird to observe at our feeders.
 We have hundreds return each year to our feeders.
 We get so many that I can stand beside a feeder, hold out my arm and they will land all over it taking turns going back and forth to the feeder.

 Most experts believe that the hummingbirds have been around for millions of years.
 They believe that they evolved from larger birds that grew smaller in order to survive on less food.